 A MSD (Master of Science in Dentistry) degree is conferred upon the satisfactory completion of the requirements and a minimum residency of 24 months.
 Minimum School of Dentistry requirements for the MSD degree include 30 hours of didactic and clinical coursework.
 A minimum of 6 hours must be earned toward an approved minor subject outside the major concentration.
 Other elective subjects may be selected, based on the student's educational objectives.
 A total of 6 hours must be in research; additional research credit cannot be used toward fulfillment of requirements for the degree.

 IUSD participates in the Postdoctoral Application Support Service (PASS) sponsored by the American Dental Education Association (ADEA).
 It is the responsibility of the applicant to insure that materials are submitted in a timely manner.
 Applications that are incomplete will not be considered.
 Applicants are encouraged to apply early.
 The application deadline is September 2, 2014.

 Orthodontic applicants must also obtain a MATCH number.
 PASS applicants seeking postdoctoral positions that utilize the Dental Match will be able to register for both services within the PASS application portal.

 Official transcripts: An official dental school transcript, which shows courses taken and grades received, is required.
 Pass/Fail grades are acceptable only if the transcript is accompanied by a letter which explains how well the applicant performed in the course or program.
-Official transcripts and a certified English translation for each school attended should be sent directly to PASS and to the Office of Graduate Education.
+Official transcripts and a certified English translation for each school attended should be sent directly to PASS.
 International applicants are required to submit an educational credential evaluators (ECE) course-by-course evaluation report directly to PASS.

 The following supplemental materials should be sent to the Office of Graduate Education and Global Engagement: